ckloh720/Multipdf-langchain/README.md

-**This repository is replicated from Mehmet for learning purposes, all credits to the original creator
+**This repository is replicated from Mehmet for learning purposes, all credits to the original creator Mehmet

 **Try the app here in CK Loh's Streamlit website:** [PDF Analyzer on Streamlit Cloud](https://ckloh720-multipdf-langchain-qa-app-juhq65.streamlit.app/)